 What Types of Surgeries Are Available?

 Arthroplasty, or open joint surgery, is a bit more invasive and involves replacing or repairing the disks in your joint.
 These disks are what make it possible to open and close your jaw.
 When they become damaged, they often cause pain and difficulty moving the jaw.
-If necessary, Dr. Shillingburg may remove or realign any scar tissue or bone spurs in the area as well.
+If necessary, Dr. Shillingburg or Dr. Castillo may remove or realign any scar tissue or bone spurs in the area as well.

-Dr. Shillingburg will discuss all three of these surgical options with you during your initial consultation to find the best treatment.
+Our skilled oral surgeons will discuss all three of these surgical options with you during your initial consultation to find the best treatment.

 How Can Botox Alleviate My Symptoms?

 Botox is an excellent option for patients experiencing minor TMJ disorder and signs of bruxism.
 Botox is non-invasive, and each visit only requires about thirty minutes of your time.
-For this, Dr. Shillingburg will inject a small amount of the substance into your temple, forehead, jaw muscles, and surrounding muscles as needed.
+For this, we will inject a small amount of the substance into your temple, forehead, jaw muscles, and surrounding muscles as needed.
 It will take at least three appointments to feel the full benefits of your treatment.

 To learn more about Botox, TMJ disorder, and all of our services, please call our office at 972-947-5742, send us an email, or schedule an appointment online.